New Student FAQ - Everything you need to know!

 If the image you’re trying to upload appears as a black square in preview mode, please cancel your photo upload and try again on a PC or different device.
 If the problems persists, please contact the IS Service Desk for additional support.

-Please note that due to the current situation with Covid19 student ID cards will only be sent to UK address.
+Please note that due to the current situation with Covid19 student cards will only be sent to UK address.

 The details on the card preview are incorrect, who should I contact?